thomasball42/mrio_pipeline/README.md

 - `results/{year}/.mrio/TradeMatrix_{conversion}_{year}.csv` - Main trade links for apparent consumption
 - `results/{year}/.mrio/TradeMatrixFeed_{conversion}_{year}.csv` - as above, broken down for feed
-- and all additional files as in https://github.com/thomasball42/food_LIFE
+- and all additional files as in https://github.com/thomasball42/food_LIFE (kdf.csv has been renamed impacts_aggregate.csv and xdf.csv have been renamed impacts_full.cav)

 ## Performance Notes

-- Processing time: ~40 minutes for all years (1986-2013) on a machine with 32GB RAM
+- Processing time: ~20 minutes for all years (1986-2013) on a machine with 32GB RAM
 - Recommended minimum 32GB RAM